You have so many options, how do I know which belt is best for me?

 Good question.
 We can’t speak for anyone else.
 We try to keep our prices as fair as possible.
 Our belts are all handmade and require a lot of time and effort to complete.

 Depending on the belt and options selected, and the consideration of appropriate drying times for many of the processes, it can take up to six days to complete your belt from the time we start working on it.
 We will never cut corners.

 How long does it take to make a belt?

-That depends on the belt.
-While we can complete a Do It Yourself belt in less than 24 hours, it can take up to five days to complete an Ultimate Belt, Duty Belt or Gryphon.
+That depends on the belt, and the options selected.
+While we can usually complete a Do It Yourself belt in less than 24 hours, it can take up to six days to complete a Perfect Fit Belt.